How Much Does it Cost to Sell a House?

 The buyer typically will have had earnest money held by either your real estate company, attorney, or title company.
 The earnest money was security they would perform under the terms of your contract.

-This whole closing process is handled by a title company or the buyer’s lender along with an attorney.
-These parties make sure that all the documents and money are exchanged properly.
+This closing process is handled by a title company or the buyer’s lender and an attorney.
+Title companies ensure that all the documents and money are exchanged properly, so it goes off without a hitch when you get to the closing table.

-You know about the commission you will be paying the agent you hire and the buyer’s agent – typically somewhere between 2%-3% for each agent.
+You know about the real estate broker commissions that have been agreed upon.
+You will be paying the listing agent you hire and the buyer’s agent – typically somewhere between 2%-3% for each agent.

 Your selling closing expenses in these situations could be lowered.

-For our purposes, we will consider closing costs all the fees that are incurred in addition to the commissions.
+For our purposes, we will consider closing costs all the fees incurred in addition to the commissions.

 In general, the total costs for closing a home sale after agent commissions range between 1% and 7%.
 However, you only pay around 1% to 3% as the seller.